 - Boeuf Bourguignon consists of beef (usually a tough, inexpensive cut like chuck), red wine, beef stock, carrots, aromatics like garlic and onion, pearl onions, mushrooms, and bacon.

-- It tastes robust, comforting, velvety, and complex.
+- It tastes robust, comforting, velvety, and complex—think of Beef Burgundy as the French equivalent of classic Beef Stew.

 - Chuck Roast.
-Chuck roast is the best cut of meat to use for beef Bourguignon.
-It becomes tantalizingly tender during cooking but still retains its flavor.
+A tough, marbled cut like chuck roast is the best cut of beef for beef Bourguignon.
+Packed with protein, it becomes tantalizingly tender during cooking but still retains its flavor.

 - Bacon.
 Beef Bourguignon without bacon just isn’t the same!
 It adds an extra layer of savory goodness that is absolutely delicious.

 - Mushrooms.
-A fantastic addition to beef dishes like this one.
-Plus, mushrooms are packed with fiber and antioxidants.
+A fantastic addition to beef dishes like this one (and Beef Stroganoff).

 - Red Wine.
-Intensifies the flavor and helps tenderize the beef during cooking.
-A dry red wine like Pinot Noir works best here.
+In cooking, Bourguignon means “cooked in red wine,” which is what we’re doing in this recipe.
+It intensifies the flavor and helps tenderize the beef during cooking.
+A dry red wine is best.

 - Beef Broth.
 Accentuates the beef flavor and adds depth.